lasseebert/til/git/20170310_bisect_with_run.md

 it's bad (some exit codes have special meaning in git bisect, but I'll leave that out here).

-In my case I would simply run my tests:
+In my case I would simply run my tests.
+Normally I run them with `mix test` so I just prepend `git bisect run` to that:

 ```
 git bisect run mix test